PrioteasaAndrei/bomberman-reinforcement-learning/README.md

 Notes:
 - 2 Linears work as well as seen in https://github.com/nickstr15/bomberman/blob/master/agent_code/maverick/Model.py
 - training is the problem, we should look at at least 1 000 000 training steps

+Mon Sep 16 19:03:18 CEST 2024

+Epsilon estimates:

+200 rounds is approximately 3500 steps so on average, 18 steps per round at the beginning with 10 000 decay steps we reach epsilon 0.7

+10 000 decay steps go to 0.1 30 0000 steps at 60% (in a 2000 rounds scenario)

+Linear Decay on 400 games with 1000 decay steps produced better agents than Exponential decay with 0.999 decay param for 400 games

+Running inference only (without 0.1 exploration) gets the agent stuck in wiggling.